MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nf-iddcx-iddcxmonitorqueryhardwarecursor.md

 ## -description

 An indirect display driver calls **IddCxMonitorQueryHardwareCursor** to obtain updated hardware cursor information for the specified monitor.
+A driver that reports HDR support must use [**IddCxMonitorQueryHardwareCursor3**](nf-iddcx-iddcxmonitorqueryhardwarecursor3.md) instead.

 ## -parameters